isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2014-07-22-supporting-the-digital-environment.md

   .image img {max-width: 100%;}
 </style>

-Note by Senior Minister of State for Law, Indranee Rajah S.C., on a New Era in Legal Relations between the Lion City and the Land of the Golden Pagodas
+Note by Senior Minister of State for Law, Indranee Rajah S.C., on Supporting The Digital Environment
 ---

 22 Jul 2014 Posted in [Legal Industry Newsletters](/news/legal-industry-newsletters/)